alexlirio/alexlirio/README.md

 ### Hello!
 Welcome to my GitHub.

-My name is Alex and I'm a full stack developer passionate about new technologies that helps to create products and solutions to empower humanity.
+My name is Alex and I'm a full stack developer passionate about new technologies.

  - 10+ years: Java, SQL, JavaScript, HTML and CSS.
  - 5+ years: Python, Linux, Java EE Applications Servers and Database Management Systems (DBMS).